 An ELI project shall either be an Instrument or a Statement.
-ELI Instruments are medium-to-long-term projects such as draft legislative instruments, model laws or rules, principles of law, or implementation studies.
+ELI Instruments are medium-to-longterm projects such as draft legislative instruments, model laws or rules, principles of law, implementation studies, or a reassessment of existing laws.
 ELI Statements are short-term projects which can include ad-hoc responses to current developments i.e. commentaries on legislative proposals, or position papers.
 Statements can be carried out under the accelerated procedure of Article 12(4) of the Statute.